iotaledger/wasp/documentation/tutorial-examples/README.md

-## Example IOTA smart contract for tutorial
+## Example ISC smart contract for the Solo tutorial